-Handling and storage of pesticides (greater than 2500 kg or 2500 Litres)
+Handling and storage of pesticides

 While it was deemed to be unreasonable to prohibit existing storage facilities, it was also determined that new activities should be directed to areas where the risks are not significant.
 It was determined that Section 57 was the most appropriate and effective approach, as it provides the greatest certainty for protection of municipal drinking water sources by ensuring no additional significant drinking water threats related to this activity can be established.